codeuk/GitCheck/README.md

 *(My available & taken usernames will differ from yours, depending on the usernames you put into words.txt)*

-If you go ahead and check your 'hits.txt' file, you'll see a list of usernames which are available to use on Github
+If you go ahead and check your 'hits.txt' file, you'll see a list of usernames which are available to use on Github!

+*Done!*

 # Credits
 **Thanks for using Gitcheck!**

-**I am giving permission to modify this file ad distribute it; as long as you leave my credits in :)** 🤠
+**I am giving permission to modify this file ad distribute it! as long as you leave my credits in :)** 🤠